jvalue/jayvee/rfc/0002-gtfs-extension.md

 ## 4) LayoutsValidator
 Input: Collection of Sheets, Output: Collection of Tables

 A LayoutsValidator (Attention: here we talk about multiple Layouts) gets as input an collection of sheets and validates every sheet using a single, dedicated LayoutValidator (for a single layout).
-As an parameter the LayoutsValidator gets an mapping of filenames to layouts in order to be able to process multiple files/layouts within one block.
+As an parameter the LayoutsValidator gets a mapping of filenames to layouts in order to be able to process multiple files/layouts within one block.
 Every sheet in the collection has its corresponding layout, wrapped in the layouts-block.
-After the validation of every sheet was sucessfull, the LayoutsValidator outputs a collection of validated tables.
+After the validation of every sheet is sucessfull, the LayoutsValidator outputs a collection of validated tables.

 ```
 block GtfsValidator oftype LayoutsValidator {
 	validationLayouts: gtfsLayouts;
 }
 ```

 ### 4.1) Layout
 As GTFS defines a whole datamodel consisting of multiple dimensions, we can provide (in some future) the user with a predefined set of layouts.
-Some columns in GTFS-csv-files are optional and conditional optional, what can be reflected in the grammar using ? and ! as an flag.
-From a generic perspective, these flags can be considered in every Validator, depending on the implementation, since optional columns could be in every csv-file not just in gtfs-csv-files.
+Some columns in GTFS-csv-files are optional and conditional optional, what can be reflected in the grammar using `?` and `!` as an flag.
+From a generic perspective, these flags can be considered in every Validator, depending on the implementation, since optional columns could be in all kinds of csv-files not just in gtfs-csv-files.
 A vision is, that the GTFS-pipeline later on processes a list of GTFS-Endpoints.
 Because every endpoint has at least the required-columns, we need to have the optional-mechanism in our layout.

-In a GTFS-Validator, some conditional (aka logical) checks could possibly be applied during the validation (not just a static header/datatype validaton, but later on an logical gtfs-validation as well).
+In a GTFS-Validator, some conditional (aka logical) checks could possibly be applied during the validation (not just a static header/datatype validaton)

-In the specifiation, the order of the columns are not defined, so we need to access the columns by their names, not their index as every GTFS-endpoint could possibly have a different order!!
+In the specifiation, the order of the columns is not defined, so we need to access the columns by their names, not their index as every GTFS-endpoint could possibly have a different order!!

 ```
 layout agencyLayout {